ythie/mlzoomcamp-midterm/README.md

 the background.

-To run docker, you need to run docker build -t predict . and docker run -it -p 9696:9696 predict:latest
+To run docker, you need to run docker build -t predict . and docker run -it -p 9696:9696 predict:latest The project is run on this URL: url = "http://localhost:9696/predict"